Brewers vs. Mets Player Props Betting Odds

 Alonso Stats

 - Alonso has six doubles, a triple, 24 home runs, 29 walks and 55 RBI (58 total hits).
-He's also stolen two bases.
+He's also swiped three bases.

 Alonso Recent Games